Seeing past words: Testing the cross-modal capabilities of pretrained V&L models on counting tasks: Introduction

 Pretrained V\&L models use a combination of masked multimodal modelling -- i.e., masking out words and object bounding boxes from the input and predicting them -- and image-sentence alignment, i.e., predicting whether an image-sentence pair is correctly aligned or not.
 Such models hold the promise of partially addressing the `meaning gap' in unimodal pretrained language models such as BERT \cite{devlin2019bert} by directly connecting language to visual representations \cite{Bender2020,bisk-etal-2020-experience}.

-In this paper, we investigate how well pretrained V\&L models integrate and reason upon textual and visual representations.
-To do that, we directly probe these models with tasks that require this integration to be adequately solved.
-One technique that has proved to be a useful diagnostic tool to interpret the performance of V\&L models is \textit{foiling}, whereby a model needs to distinguish between correct and mismatched text-image pairs \cite{shekhar-etal-2017-foil}.
-Inspired by the foiling approach, we propose two tasks: (1) discriminating a correctly aligned image-sentence pair from an incorrectly aligned one, and (2) \textit{counting} entities in the image.
+In this paper, we use foiling to investigate how well pretrained V\&L models integrate and reason upon textual and visual representations.
+The foiling strategy, introduced by \citet{shekhar-etal-2017-foil} in the context of vision and language tasks, relies on replacing an element in a text with another element, such that the replacement results in a mismatch with the image.
+We propose two tasks which require effective multimodal integration: (1) discriminating a correctly aligned image-sentence pair from an incorrectly aligned one, and (2) \textit{counting} entities in the image.

 V\&L models are commonly pretrained on task (1), and should not have many difficulties detecting incorrect image-sentence pairs.
-Matching image-sentence pairs has featured in previous work on foiling, albeit in the context of specific tasks with relatively small datasets \cite{shekhar-etal-2017-foil}.

 Counting, our task (2), nicely puts together visual and textual reasoning.
 It requires the detection of \textit{object instances} in the visual input, mapping these instances to \textit{categories}, as well as properly aligning such instances to references in the textual input.
-There are many recent works investigating model architectures \textit{specifically} designed for counting, which is known to be a hard problem for V\&L models \cite{zhang2018learning,Acharya_Kafle_Kanan_2019TallyQA,trott2018interpretable,Chattopadhyay-etal-2017}.
-Some related V\&L work has also investigated generalised quantifiers (such as \textit{most}) in a V\&L context, but this work has generally exploited synthetic datasets \cite{Sorodoc2018,pezzelle-fernandez-2019-red,Testoni2019}.
-Here, we task the model to judge whether an unambiguous question or statement about \textit{the number of entities visible in an image} is correct or not.
-While this is similar to prior work on counting, here we focus on general-purpose pretrained V\&L models instead of specialised models to handle the counting task.
+Model architectures have been proposed \textit{specifically} for counting, which is known to be a hard V\&L problem \cite{zhang2018learning,Acharya_Kafle_Kanan_2019TallyQA,trott2018interpretable,Chattopadhyay-etal-2017}.
+Unlike these specialised approaches, we focus on general-purpose V\&L models.
+Related V\&L work has also investigated generalised quantifiers (such as \textit{most}) in a V\&L context, but this work has generally exploited synthetic datasets \cite{Sorodoc2018,pezzelle-fernandez-2019-red,Testoni2019}.
+Here, we task the model to judge whether an unambiguous question or statement about \textit{the number of entities visible in a natural image} is correct.

 We use three publicly available, representative V\&L models in our investigation: LXMERT\footnote{\url{github.com/huggingface/transformers}} \cite{tan-bansal-2019-lxmert}, ViLBERT and ViLBERT 12-in-1\footnote{\url{github.com/facebookresearch/vilbert-multi-task}} \citep[][]{lu2019vilbert,lu2020vilbert12in1}.
 ViLBERT and ViLBERT 12-in-1 use the same BERT-based model architecture, which incorporates two separate visual and linguistic streams that interact through multiple co-attention transformer layers.
 ViLBERT is trained using self-supervised learning on image-caption pairs, while ViLBERT 12-in-1 is further finetuned on 12 different tasks using multi-task learning.
 LXMERT is also a dual-stream architecture and combines textual and visual transformer-based encoders with cross-modal layers.
 However, LXMERT is pretrained not only on image-caption pairs but also directly on the visual question answering (VQA) task using multiple VQA datasets.